Brown scores 30, Celtics beat Raptors 118-102 - WHIZ News

 Celtics: G Marcus Smart (eye infection) traveled to Toronto but was not active.
 Smart has missed the past seven games. … F Grant Williams dislocated his right index finger in the second quarter but returned before halftime. … F Jayson Tatum shot 1 for 10 in the first half.
 He finished 5 for 18 and scored 11 points. … Boston scored 11 points off seven Toronto turnovers in the first.

 Raptors: Toronto made a season-worst seven 3-pointers in a Dec.
-9 win at Chicago. … C Marc Gasol (left hamstring), G Nornan Powell (left shoulder) and F Pascal Siakam (groin) all sat for the fourth straight game.
-Coach Nick Nurse had no update on the status of the injured trio. … Toronto’s only previous Christmas Day game was a 102-94 loss at New York in 2001.
+9 win at Chicago. … Toronto’s only previous Christmas Day game was a 102-94 loss at New York in 2001.

 UP NEXT